DANCING PANDAS

 Traveling around the Horn of Africa is risky business.
 However, flight cancellations by Air Djibouti from Somaliland made the situation almost criminal due to visa timing.
 And don’t get me started on what stress Ethiopian Air put us through.
 We could have ended up in real trouble.

-Read on to find out what happened, how we got ourselves out of a hot load of trouble and the lessons that we learned!
+Read on to find out what happened, how we got ourselves out of a hot load of trouble and the travel lessons learned during this nightmare!

 Lesson #1 – Be Flexible